vbgl/easycrypt/README.md

 See [https://opam.ocaml.org/doc/Install.html] for how to install opam.

-See [https://opam.ocaml.org/doc/Usage.html] for how to initialize opam Installing requirements using OPAM (POSIX systems)
+See [https://opam.ocaml.org/doc/Usage.html] for how to initialize opam.

+Installing requirements using OPAM (non-POSIX systems)
 --------------------------------------------------------------------

 You can install all the needed dependencies via the opam OCaml packages manager.